macCesar/purgetss-docs/docs/customization/6-Platform and Device modifiers.md

   - `tablet:`
   - `handheld:`

-Lets say that you want to have different background color and font sizes, depending on the platform and device your app is running.

-You can target them separately, and you can even combine them with arbitrary values, like: `ios:bg-(#53606b)`, `ios:text-(20px)`, `android:bg-(#8fb63e)` and `android:text-(24px)`.
+For example, if you want to have different background colors and font sizes depending on the platform and device your app is running on, you can target them separately, and even combine them with arbitrary values.
+For example: `ios:bg-(#53606b)`, `ios:text-(20px)`, `android:bg-(#8fb63e)`, and `android:text-(24px)`.

 ```xml title="index.xml"
 <Alloy>